Braids, conformal module and entropy: Families of polynomials, solvability and reducibility.

 Notice that, on the other hand, conjugacy classes of irreducible pure braids define solvable, hence reducible, quasipolynomials on the circle.

-{\bf Proof.} If $f$ is irreducible the conjugacy class of braids $\widehat b_{f,A}$ projects to a conjugacy class of $n$-cycles.
-The lemma is now a consequence of the following known lemma (see e.g. \cite{FaMa}).
+{\bf Proof.} Recall that $\tau_n:\mathcal{B}_n\to \mathcal{S}_n$ is the natural projection from the braid group to the symmetric group. $\tau_n$ maps conjugacy classes of braids to conjugacy classes of permutations.
+If $f$ is irreducible the conjugacy class of braids $\widehat b_{f,A}$ projects to a conjugacy class $\tau_n(\widehat b_{f,A})$ of $n$-cycles.
+The lemma is now a consequence of the following known lemma (see e.g. \cite{FaMa}). $\Box$

 \begin{lemm} If $n$ is prime then any braid $b \in {\mathcal B}_n$, for which $\tau_n (b)$ is an $n$-cycle, is irreducible. \end{lemm}

 For convenience of the reader we give the short argument.

 {\bf Proof of Lemma \ref{lemm8.2}.} If $b$ was reducible then a homeomorphism $\varphi$ which represents the mapping class corresponding to $b$ would fix setwise an admissible system of curves ${\mathcal C}$.
 Let $C_1$ be one of the curves in ${\mathcal C}$ and let $\delta_1$ be the topological disc contained in ${\mathbb D}$, bounded by $C_1$. $\delta_1$ contains at least two distinguished points $z_1$ and $z_2$.
 Since $\varphi$ permutes the distinguished points along an $n$-cycle there is a power ${\varphi}^k$ of $\varphi$ which maps $z_1$ to $z_2$.
 Since $n$ is prime, $\varphi^k$ also permutes the distinguished points along an $n$-cycle.
 Hence it maps some distinguished point in $\delta_1$ to the complement of $\delta_1$.
 We obtained that $\varphi^k (\delta_1)$ intersects both, $\delta_1$ and its complement.
 Hence $\varphi^k (C_1) \ne C_1$ but $\varphi^k (C_1)$ intersects $C_1$.
 This contradicts the fact that the system of curves ${\mathcal C}$ was admissible and invariant under $\varphi$. $\Box$